 GeneCards Summary for LIN7A Gene

 LIN7A (Lin-7 Homolog A, Crumbs Cell Polarity Complex Component) is a Protein Coding gene.
-Diseases associated with LIN7A include pulmonary aspergilloma.
-Among its related pathways are Neurotransmitter Release Cycle and Transmission across Chemical Synapses.
-GO annotations related to this gene include PDZ domain binding and L27 domain binding.
+Diseases associated with LIN7A include Median Arcuate Ligament Syndrome and Pulmonary Aspergilloma.
+Among its related pathways are Neurotransmitter Release Cycle and Protein-protein interactions at synapses.
+Gene Ontology (GO) annotations related to this gene include PDZ domain binding and L27 domain binding.
 An important paralog of this gene is LIN7C.

 Plays a role in establishing and maintaining the asymmetric distribution of channels and receptors at the plasma membrane of polarized cells.
 Forms membrane-associated multiprotein complexes that may regulate delivery and recycling of proteins to the correct membrane domains.
 The tripartite complex composed of LIN7 (LIN7A, LIN7B or LIN7C), CASK and APBA1 may have the potential to couple synaptic vesicle exocytosis to cell adhesion in brain.
 Ensures the proper localization of GRIN2B (subunit 2B of the NMDA receptor) to neuronal postsynaptic density and may function in localizing synaptic vesicles at synapses where it is recruited by beta-catenin and cadherin.
 Required to localize Kir2 channels, GABA transporter (SLC6A12) and EGFR/ERBB1, ERBB2, ERBB3 and ERBB4 to the basolateral membrane of epithelial cells.